joemasilotti/masilotti.com/_posts/2016-01-18-favorite-things.md

 Every now and then I'm asked for recommendations.
 Whether it be for iOS apps, computer hardware, or a fun board game, people are always looking for referrals.
 Instead of trying to reply to everyone, I present to you "Joe's Favorite Things," a subjective list of the stuff I use every day.

-> If you think I'm missing something, or just plain disagree, leave a comment below or <a href="https://twitter.com/intent/tweet?in_reply_to=689247171154210816" target="_blank">send me a tweet</a>.
+> If you think I'm missing something, or just plain disagree <a href="https://twitter.com/intent/tweet?in_reply_to=689247171154210816" target="_blank">send me a tweet</a>.
 I'm more than happy to add it to the post!

 ## iOS Apps